vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 Recurrent events might be triggered more than once:

-- **onResize** - Adds a resize listener element and triggers and gets triggered everytime the size changes.
+- **onResize** - Adds a resize listener element and triggers and gets triggered every time the size changes.

 - **onWindowResize** - Triggers each time window is resized.